 Chevy Chase biography

-Comedic actor Chevy Chase was born October 8, 1943, in New York City.
+Comedic actor Chevy Chase was born on October 8, 1943, in New York City.
 In his twenties, he wrote for the Smothers Brothers and National Lampoon.
 Though hired as a writer for Saturday Night Live in 1975, he soon began appearing in front of the camera.
 He starred in Caddyshack in 1980, National Lampoon's Vacation in 1983, and Fletch in 1985.
-In recent years, Chase has chosen to work in family films.
+In recent years, Chase has moved on to work on the popular television series Community.

 In 1983, Chase starred in National Lampoon's Vacation, the first of four popular films chronicling the comic misadventures of the Griswold family, which included European Vacation in 1985, Christmas Vacation in 1989 and Vegas Vacation in 1997.

 Chase's next box-office hit came in 1985, when he starred in the cult classic Fletch, a film widely considered to be the actor's best.
 As undercover newspaper reporter I.M.
 Fletcher, Chase created a classic comic hero with a genius for confusing his adversaries.
 He reprised the role in 1989 with Fletch Lives, but the film lacked the comedic genius of the original.

 Throughout the 1980s and early 1990s, Chase achieved moderate success in such films as Spies Like Us (1985) and Three Amigos!
 (1986).
 But despite an all-star cast in 1988, Caddyshack II received the same mixed-to-mediocre reviews as the Fletch sequel.
 The panned follow-ups, Nothing But Trouble (1991) and Cops and Robbersons (1994), did nothing to jump-start the comedian's flagging reputation.
 In addition, his Fox comeback variety show was canceled two months after it premiered in 1993.